cryptimeleon/subzero/README.md

 ### Roles
 The role determines the usage of a variable within the protocol.
 Every variable is either a witness variable, a public parameter variable, a common input variable, or a local variable.
 Witness and public parameter variables are declared explicitly within the witness and public parameter lists, respectively.
 Local variables are declared in the parameter list of their corresponding function definition.
 All other variables are implicitly declared as common input variables.
 This mix of explicit/implicit declaration is intended for readability and to keep protocols looking similar to the existing notation in literature.

+The role is not relevant for function return values, or when passing in function arguments.

 ### Group Types
 All variables of algebraic type `group element` also have a group type.
 By default, the group type is `G1`.
 When pairing functions are used in a protocol, then the group type can also be `G2` or `GT`.
 See [pairing functions](#pairing-functions) for more details.